awsdocs/aws-net-developer-guide/doc_source/csharp_eventbridge_code_examples.md

 ## Hello EventBridge<a name="example_eventbridge_Hello_section"></a>

-The following code example shows how to get started using EventBridge\.
+The following code examples show how to get started using EventBridge\.

 **AWS SDK for \.NET**
  There's more on GitHub\.
 Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/dotnetv3/EventBridge#code-examples)\.